vonakombi26/API-4-Semestre-Kombi/README.md

 ## Who we are?

-*"Connecting the World!"*
+*"Sic Parvis Magna!"*

-Welcome VôNa Kombi, where we connect the world with intelligent and agile logistics solutions.
+Welcome to VôNa Kombi, where we connect the world with intelligent and agile logistics solutions.
 Our mission as a group of students is to integrate technology and planning to efficiently and safely meet the needs of each client.
 With an innovative approach, we transform the routing sector, driving global mobility with precision and excellence.

 ## Index